Rocks and Harrison’s Rocks

 trees just left of straight ahead, through tall pines.

-On reaching junction of tracks take second left (fairly
+On descending steps to junction of tracks take second

-level track) and after 50 metres take narrower path on
+left (fairly level track) and after 50 metres take

-series of duckboards.
-On meeting broad track turn left
+duckboards.
+On meeting broad track turn right, left at

-Take broad track past information board, bear right
+Take broad track to right of information board, turn

-after a gate and follow blue waymarks to decoy pond.
+right after a gate and follow broad track to decoy pond.

 Turn right along asphalt track and after a couple of